csaf-poc/csaf_webview/README.md

 ![](docs/app_feed.png)
 *Displaying a ROLIE-Feed*

-A demo deployment will be done occasionally via github pages and thus maybe behind the latest developments.
+The deployment via github pages is a demo and thus may not reflect the current state of the source repository.

 ## Development